yyc/blog/_posts/2016-08-30-seminar-critique.md

 The first, Hipstamatic, was Apple's very first App of the Year.
 Like Instagram does now, Hipstamatic offered a (then) novel experience in making image enhancement easy and painless, making the creation of "artistic" images accessible to every person with a smartphone.
 For a while, it did get a huge volume of downloads and rave reviews, it ultimately lost out to Instagram in terms of userbase.

 Contrast this with Snapchat, which now has its facial-recognition filters as a key feature, and sponsored, location-based filters as an effective cornerstone of their monetization strategy.
 However, it didn't always start out this way.
 In fact, for much of Snapchat's existence, it was simply a very easy way of sharing one-time photos and videos with other people, with the filters coming only much later.

+Prisma actively piggybacks on Instagram to provide social features to its users, which is sensible, since much of its userbase would already be accustomed to sharing images on Instagram.

+However, that also makes me inclined to lump Prisma with Hipstamatic, because they function well as proofs-of-concept of an image enhancement/manipulation technology, but without a core social feature that aids in user retention.
+Much of their appeal lies in their novelty and creation of interesting images, rather than in any long-term value to the user.

+This can be contrasted with Snapchat and Instagram, which have communication as their primary feature, and image manipulation as addons.
+In this way, they leverage on network effects to retain users while having an easy way (i.e. introducing new filters) to continuously provide new experiences to users.